CNX Resources Corporation (CNX) Shares Decline Despite Market Challenges

 CNX’s Market Performance

-CNX’s stock has seen a -5.04% decrease for the week, with a -1.67% drop in the past month and a -0.52% fall in the past quarter.
-The volatility ratio for the week is 2.29%, and the volatility levels for the past 30 days are at 2.97% for CNX Resources Corporation The simple moving average for the last 20 days is -1.68% for CNX stock, with a simple moving average of -7.31% for the last 200 days.
+CNX’s stock has seen a 2.46% increase for the week, with a 8.34% rise in the past month and a -1.37% fall in the past quarter.
+The volatility ratio for the week is 2.53%, and the volatility levels for the past 30 days are at 2.88% for CNX Resources Corporation The simple moving average for the last 20 days is 1.03% for CNX’s stock, with a simple moving average of -3.62% for the last 200 days.

-Volatility was left at 2.97%, however, over the last 30 days, the volatility rate increased by 2.29%, as shares sank -0.78% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +2.35% upper at present.
+Volatility was left at 2.88%, however, over the last 30 days, the volatility rate increased by 2.53%, as shares surge +4.21% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +4.00% upper at present.

-During the last 5 trading sessions, CNX fell by -5.04%, which changed the moving average for the period of 200-days by -10.39% in comparison to the 20-day moving average, which settled at $15.53.
-In addition, CNX Resources Corporation saw -9.32% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CNX rose by +2.46%, which changed the moving average for the period of 200-days by -6.43% in comparison to the 20-day moving average, which settled at $15.72.
+In addition, CNX Resources Corporation saw -5.88% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for CNX